Ukraine

 Where can I find further funding opportunities for collaboration with Ukrainian partners?

 Worldwide there are numerous funding programmes supporting the Ukrainian cultural and heritage field and collaboration with Ukrainian partners.
-We list a few programmes below:
+We list a few programmes below.
+You can also consult our Mapping of organizations supporting cultural initiatives in Ukraine and the Netherlands here.

 On The Move